Full Time Lecturer / Director of Community Engagement Initiatives

 Art Education, Art History & Media Studies

 Uchill holds a BA, summa cum laude, in Individualized Studies from the Gallatin School at New York University.
 She received her MA in Art History from Williams College.
-She completed her PhD at MIT.
-Her doctoral research was awarded grant funding and fellowship support from the Social Science Research Council, the Deutscher Akademischer Austauschdienst, the New England Society of Architectural Historians, and the Berlin Program for Advanced German and European Studies.
+She completed her PhD in History, Theory, and Criticism of Art and Architecture at MIT.
+Her research, which has been presented internationally, has been awarded support from the Social Science Research Council, the Deutscher Akademischer Austauschdienst, the New England Society of Architectural Historians, and the Berlin Program for Advanced German and European Studies.